LightArtists/light-smart-contracts/BUG-BOUNTY.md

   * Yes, we will update the code and redeploy the contract.
 So, click :star: STAR and :eye: WATCH above on this repo for updates.

 - Taxes?
   - If you earn so much money that you will need to fill out a tax form, then we will ask you to do so.
-This program is subject to the laws of Hong Kong.
+This program is subject to the laws of New York.

 ## Thank you